mendaxyazilim/Brain-Tumor-MRI-CNN/README.md

 # Brain-Tumor-MRI-CNN
-Using Convolutional Neural Networks to detect brain tumors in MRI scans Hopefully in this future medical imaging diagnosis can be automated or at least give doctors a second opinion
+Using Convolutional Neural Networks to detect brain tumors in MRI scans.
+Hopefully in this future medical imaging diagnosis can be automated or at least give doctors a second opinion

 # Results